celestiaorg/orchestrator-relayer/README.md

 The orchestrator is the software that signs the Blobstream attestations, and the relayer is the one that relays them to the target EVM chain.

-For a high-level overview of how the Blobstream works, check [here](https://github.com/celestiaorg/quantum-gravity-bridge/tree/76efeca0be1a17d32ef633c0fdbd3c8f5e4cc53f#how-it-works) and [here](https://blog.celestia.org/celestiums/).
+For a high-level overview of how Blobstream works, check [here](https://github.com/celestiaorg/quantum-gravity-bridge/tree/76efeca0be1a17d32ef633c0fdbd3c8f5e4cc53f#how-it-works) and [here](https://blog.celestia.org/celestiums/).

 ## Install